San Diego manufacturing company simplifies its inspection processes with equipment from KEYENCE.

 Hegemann says he wanted a piece of measuring equipment that anyone could walk up and use, without the need for complicated programming and extensive training.
 So when KEYENCE’s local XM specialist brought the system in for a demonstration, Hegemann knew a good thing when he saw it.“The writing was on the wall,” he says.
 “The XM is fast, accurate and easy to use.
 I ordered one that day.”

-The KEYENCE XM Series CMM is small enough to fit on a bench, but thanks to its movable stage and handheld probe, it can even measure large and complex parts.
+The KEYENCE XM Series Coordinate Measuring Machine (CMM) is small enough to fit on a bench, but thanks to its movable stage and handheld probe, it can even measure large and complex parts.
 It has a simple user interface with an extensive, but easy to understand list of measurement options.
 Tools such as lines, points, circles, and planes are displayed on the screen, walking the user through the measuring process while providing GD&T functionality, virtual figures, statistics and trend analyses, deviation display, and other advanced features.

 Hegemann says the XM is simple enough to use that they skipped the offered training and got right to work—everyone in the shop has since been able to check their own parts with just a few minutes of instruction.
 “It’s so much better than our Coordinate Measuring Machine (CMM),” he says.
 “You just walk up, click on the appropriate icon, and you measure a bore, distance between holes, flatness, whatever.
 I can’t really say how much time it saves, because it’s more a case of something that is actually being used compared to something that’s not being used.”